IC Markets vs Plus500, Updated for 2023

 The minimum deposit for Plus500 is $100.

-Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both IC Markets and Plus500 are a good choice.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both IC Markets and Plus500 are a good option.

 IC Markets vs Plus500 - Regulation And Licencing In More Detail